 As the weather warms up across the country, many homeowners look to their outdoor living spaces with loving eyes.
 While lawn care treatments offer the best chance for a healthier lawn this year, increasing heat and possible drought conditions can put a damper on outdoor enjoyment.
-Broadleaf weeds can become prevalent due to summer stress.
-In order to better understand summertime weed control, let's first look at where they come from.

-Seeds from broadleaf weeds occur in all soils, and may persist in the soil for 30 or more years.
+Plus, seeds from broadleaf weeds occur in all soils, and may persist in the soil for 30 or more years.
 These broadleaf weeds can be prolific seed producers, with many plants individually producing thousands of seeds.

 With all of these natural factors at play, it can be difficult to control the presence of weeds.
 Fortunately, there are ways you can help.
 By following a few simple practices, you can help your lawn battle back by greatly reducing the presence of weed and disease activity in your lawn.